AbhayReddy3007/temp/README.md

         mapping = thresholds[ep]
         thr_lines.append(f"{ep}: " + ", ".join([f"score {s} if inferred improvement >= {mapping[s]}" for s in sorted(mapping.keys(), reverse=True)]))
     thr_text = "\n".join(thr_lines)

-    # Exact MASH rules as requested
+    # MASH rules exactly as requested
     mash_rules = (
-        "MASH Resolution qualitative scoring rules (apply these EXACTLY):\n" " - 5: Evidence shows >=50% of patients achieved resolution with NO worsening of fibrosis.\n" " - 4: Evidence shows >=30% of patients achieved resolution with NO worsening of fibrosis.\n" " - 3: There is a resolution signal but some data indicates worsening of fibrosis in some patients.\n" " - 2: Mixed or ambiguous data regarding resolution (conflicting findings, low-quality evidence, or inconsistent results).\n"
+        "MASH Resolution qualitative scoring rules (apply these EXACTLY):\n" " - 5: >=50% of patients achieved resolution WITH NO worsening of fibrosis.\n" " - 4: >=30% of patients achieved resolution WITH NO worsening of fibrosis.\n"
+        " - 3: Resolution signal but SOME data indicates worsening of fibrosis.\n"
+        " - 2: Mixed or ambiguous data on resolution.\n"
-        " - 1: No resolution observed in the provided abstracts.\n"
+        " - 1: No resolution observed.\n"
     )
     prompt = f"""
-You are an expert clinical researcher.
-YOU MUST ONLY use the text between -----BEGIN ABSTRACTS----- and -----END ABSTRACTS----- below.
+You are a clinical research expert.
+YOU MUST ONLY USE THE TEXT BETWEEN -----BEGIN ABSTRACTS----- AND -----END ABSTRACTS----- BELOW.
-Do NOT use the web, external knowledge, or any information outside the provided abstracts.
-Use each and every abstract below; do NOT omit any study.
+Do NOT use the web or any external knowledge.
+Use every abstract provided; do NOT omit or summarize any abstract.

 Drug: "{drug_name}"

-TASK:
+TASKS:
-1) From the provided concatenated abstracts, extract evidence (and numeric estimates when present) for the following endpoints:
+1) From the concatenated abstracts below, infer/extract numeric effect sizes or qualitative findings for these endpoints:
    {', '.join(ENDPOINTS)}

 2) Apply the MASH Resolution rules EXACTLY as specified:
 {mash_rules}

-3) For the other endpoints, apply these numeric thresholds STRICTLY:
+3) For the numeric endpoints, apply these thresholds STRICTLY:
 {thr_text}

-4) Output EXACTLY valid JSON (no extra commentary) with this schema:
+4) Output EXACTLY a single valid JSON object (no extra text) using this schema:
 {{
   "drug": "<drug name>",
   "scores": {{